 Executive Board

-Article 45
+Article 45 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

 Composition

-1. The Executive Board shall be composed of the Chairperson and three full time members.
-The Chairperson shall assign clearly defined policy and managerial tasks to each of the full time members.
-One of the full time members shall be assigned responsibilities for budgetary matters and for matters relating to the work programme of the Authority ("Member in charge").
-One of the full time members shall act as a Vice Chairperson and carry out the tasks of the Chairperson in his or her absence or reasonable impediment, in accordance with this Regulation.
+1. The Executive Board shall be composed of the Chairperson and three full time members, which shall be nationals of a Member State.
+(727 Berès) The Chairperson shall assign clearly defined policy and managerial tasks to each of the full time members, in particular responsibilities for budgetary matters and for matters relating to the work programme of the Authority, and for convergence matters.
+(729, 964 Lamassoure et al) One of the full time members shall act as a Vice Chairperson and carry out the tasks of the Chairperson in his or her absence or reasonable impediment, in accordance with this Regulation.

-2. The full time members shall be selected on the basis of merit, skills, knowledge of financial institutions and markets, and experience relevant to financial supervision and regulation.
-The full time members shall have extensive management experience.
-The selection shall be based on an open call for candidates, to be published in the Official Journal of the European Union, following which the Commission shall draw up a shortlist of qualified candidates.
+2. The full time members shall be selected on the basis of merit, skills, knowledge and practical experience (733 Langen) of financial institutions within their different business models, (966 Berès > applies only to Article 2) and markets particularly in banking (734 Berès), including consumer interests and experience relevant to financial supervision and regulation.
+(732 Swinburne) The full time members shall have extensive management experience.
+At least one of the full time members should during the one year prior to being appointed not have been employed by a national competent authority.
+(731, 965, 1081 Klinz et al) The selection shall be based on an open call for candidates, to be published in the Official Journal of the European Union, following which the Commission shall draw up a shortlist of qualified candidates, while consulting the Board of Supervisors (737, 967 1083 Lamassoure et al).

 The Commission shall submit the shortlist to the European Parliament for approval.
-Following the approval of that shortlist, the Council shall adopt a decision to appoint the full time members of the Executive Board including the Member in charge.
-The Executive Board shall be balanced and proportionate and shall reflect the Union as a whole.
+Following the approval of that shortlist, the Council shall adopt a decision to appoint the full time members of the Executive Board.
+The composition of the Executive Board shall be balanced and proportionate and shall reflect the Union as a whole.
+(738 Swinburne)

-3. Where a full time member of the Executive Board no longer fulfils the conditions set out in Article 46 or has been found guilty of serious misconduct, the Council may, on a proposal from the Commission which has been approved by the European Parliament, adopt a decision to remove him or her from office.
+3. Where a full time member of the Executive Board no longer fulfils the conditions set out in Article 46 or has been found guilty of serious misconduct, the European Parliament and the Council may, on their own initiative or on a proposal from the Commission which has been approved by the European Parliament, adopt a decision to remove him or her from office.
+(740 Langen, 741 Giegold)

 4. The term of office of the full time members shall be 5 years and shall be renewable once.
 In the course of the 9 months preceding the end of the 5-year term of office of the full time member, the Board of Supervisors shall evaluate: